StrawChannel95/apocalyptic-wonderland.github.io/README.md

 The download and installation process can take a very long time, depending on your system specs.
 Wabbajack will calculate the number of threads it will use at the start of the installation.
 To have the highest number of threads and, thus, the fastest speed, it is advised to have the working folder on an SSD.
 You can have the Old Old World and Downloads folders on separate drives without issue, aside from being limited by the slowest drive during Wabbajack installation.
 Click the `Play` arrow.
 If you have a Nexus Premium account, all of your downloads will be automated.
 Without Premium, you will need to manually click the Download button for each mod.
 Installation will be automated, regardless of your account status.

 -  Open Wabbajack.
 -  Load the Modlist from Disk.
 -  Set Old Old World to install to `X:\Old Old World` and download to `X:\Old Old Worlds\downloads`.
 -  Click the Go/Begin button.
 -  Wait for Wabbajack to finish.

 ### Problems with Wabbajack

 There are a lot of different scenarios where Wabbajack will produce an error.
 If you do not see an installation failure warning, do not worry about it.
 If you feel like Wabbajack is stuck or a download is hanging, just restart Wabbajack; it will pick up from exactly where you left off.
 Please rerun Wabbajack at least twice and try to manually download the file from Nexus first before posting about a failed download.
 Wabbajack will not work with a pirated version of the game.
-If you own the game on Steam, go back to the [Installation](#installation) section, if you own it on GOG, go back to the [GOG Config](#gog-config) section.
+If you own the game on Steam, go back to the [Installation](#installation) section; if you own it on GOG, go back to the [GOG Config](#gog-config) section.

 # Installing TTW

 -   Now, after the list is fully installed, you want to create a mod in MO2 called `[No Delete] Tale of Two Wastelands` by right-clicking, hovering over the `All Mods` prompt, and then pressing on `Create empty mod inside`, and then you should name it `[No Delete] Tale of Two Wastelands`.
 -   You then want to head over to [ModPub](https://mod.pub/) and download the [TTW 3.3.2 Installer](https://mod.pub/ttw/133-tale-of-two-wastelands).
 -   Extract the downloaded archive to a folder of your choosing.
--   You then want to run the installer as Adminstrator and set the path to both Fallout 3 and New Vegas, where the empty mod called `[No Delete] Tale of Two Wastelands` is.
+-   You then want to run the installer as Administrator and set the path to both Fallout 3 and New Vegas, where the empty mod called `[No Delete] Tale of Two Wastelands` is.
 You can find it by heading to where you installed MO2, going to the `mods` file, and finally going to the file named `[No Delete] Tale of Two Wastelands`.
 -   Then you wait for the installer (this will take some time); this time will take more time if you have other processes running in the background.
 It is also CPU-bound, so if you have a good CPU, it will be faster.
 (This will approximately take between 45 minutes and 3 hours).

 # Manually Installed Mods

 ### Cyberware 2281

 -   [Cyberware 2281 and all patches](https://mod.pub/falloutnv/15-cyberware-2281).
 Go on ModPub and download the mods by pressing the `MO2 Download` button for the main Cyberware 2281 mod, the TTW 3.3 patch, and the B42 Quickthrow Patch.
-You can then open up MO2 and click on the mods on the right, you'll then want to name all 3 files with a `[No Delete]` before them and then once you click on `OK` then `Replace`.
+You can then open up MO2 and click on the mods on the right.
+You'll then want to name all 3 files with a `[No Delete]` before them, and then once you click on 'OK', then `Replace`.

 ### The Golden Archive

 -   [The Golden Archive](https://mod.pub/falloutnv/122/files).
 Go on ModPub and download the mod by pressing the `MO2 Download` button.
-You will then find the file on the right; you want to name it `[No Delete] The Golden Archive`, you then want to click on `OK` then `Replace`
+You will then find the file on the right; you want to name it `[No Delete] The Golden Archive', and you then want to click on `OK` then 'Replace'.

 ### Stash Organizer

 -   [Stash Organizer](https://mod.pub/falloutnv/4-stash-organizer).
 Go on ModPub and download the mod by pressing the `MO2 Download` button.
-You will then find the file on the right; you want to name it `[No Delete] Stash Organizer`, you then want to click on `OK` then `Replace`
+You will then find the file on the right; you want to name it `[No Delete] Stash Organizer', and you then want to click on `OK` then 'Replace'.

 ### FNV 4GB Patcher

 -   [FNV 4GB Patcher](https://www.nexusmods.com/newvegas/mods/62552?tab=description).
 You want to press the `Manual Download` button.
 After it's done downloading, you want to extract the archive to where your Fallout: New Vegas is located (Put it in the normal game folder and do not put it in the data folder).
 After that, you want to run `FNVpatch.exe` as Adminstrator.
 It should say "FalloutNV Patched."

 # Post-Installation